chrisbodhi/newschematic/content/now.md

   - El-P's solo catalog

 Making
-  - Dreams come true
+  - Notes after the first stream of ["The Sunday Paper"](/projects/the-sunday-paper)
-  - Plans for The Sunday Paper
+  - Ready for a mortgage application (looking forward to this whole process getting disrupted af)

 Meta
   - Waking up 30 - 90 minutes before everyone else for reading